SUPPORT

 Location

 AWARE empowers children and young people across Angus to explore their options and make safe choices.
+It is a free and confidential service.

 AWARE provide the following services

-• needs led 1:1 support
+• Needs led one to one support

-• issue focused group work
+• Issue focused group work

-• school information sessions
+• School information sessions

-• community workshops
+• Community workshops

 On a range of topics including domestic abuse, court, contact issues, healthy/unhealthy relationships, consent, sexual health, image sharing and online abuse, self-harm, safety planning and stereotypes.
 It should be noted that there is a cost involved with school sessions.